VPashkov/awesome-nim/README.md

 ### Byte Size

 * [nim-bytes2human](https://github.com/juancarlospaco/nim-bytes2human#nim-bytes2human) - Calculate all Byte units from an integer, with precision from Bytes to Yottabytes, and return a human friendly string representation.
+[LGPL]

 [**&DoubleUpArrow;**](#contents "Go to the top")

 ## Checksums

 * [nim-crc32](https://github.com/juancarlospaco/nim-crc32#nim-crc32) - CRC32 for Nim, 2 proc, just pass the thing you want to do CRC.
+[MIT]

 [**&DoubleUpArrow;**](#contents "Go to the top")